Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Data analysis

 \subsection{Systematic uncertainties of measured dielectron spectra}

 The systematic uncertainties on the measured \ptee- and \mee-differential yields originate from tracking, electron identification and purity, and background subtraction.
 They are evaluated by simultaneous variations of the tracking and PID selection criteria, as described in Ref.~\cite{ALICE:2018fvj}, implying relative changes of the pair efficiencies and $S/B$ ratio by up to 30\% and 40\%, respectively.
 In particular, modifying the requirements on the ITS, TPC and TOF PID signals allows for probing possible biases due to differences in the detector responses in data and MC and remaining hadron contamination in the electron sample.
 The systematic uncertainty is calculated as the root mean square of the variation of the data points.
 It is found to be larger at low \ptee, up to about 10\% for $\ptee < 2$~\GeVc where the $S/B$ is smaller.

-Similar to Ref.~\cite{ALICE:2022hvk}, additional uncertainties related to the conversion rejection criterion ($\varphi_{\rm V}$), the criteria on the number of shared ITS clusters, and the requirement of a hit in the first ITS layer, as well as to the TPC--ITS and TPC--TOF matching efficiencies, are added in quadrature.
-The first two sources of systematic uncertainties are estimated by varying the selection criteria, whereas the others are determined for single electrons and propagated to the \ee pairs using a MC method.
-The resulting systematic uncertainties are listed in Table~\ref{systable}.
+To take into account a possible bias in the estimation of the combinatorial background, an additional uncertainty is considered.
+The dependence of the corrected yields, obtained by varying the selection criteria, on the $S/B$ ratios is shown for two different mass intervals in Fig.~\ref{fig:sysbackgrounda}.
+The data indicate a possible decreasing trend with $S/B$.
+In a simple approximation, a small bias $b$ of the background is assumed, i.e.